newh2/profile/README.md

  ## :memo: License

 This project is under the MIT license.
-See the [LICENSE] file (/ LICENSE) for more details.
+See the [LICENSE](/LICENSE) for more details.